 London takes control

 Direct Rule was imposed by the Northern Ireland (Temporary Provisions) Act, passed by the British parliament on March 28th 1972.
 This legislation gave the Westminster full control over major policy decisions, security matters and the justice system in Northern Ireland.
-Executive government in the Six Counties was dismantled; the office of the Northern Ireland prime minister was abolished; the Northern Ireland parliament at Stormont was dissolved.
+The executive government in the Six Counties was dismantled; the office of the Northern Ireland prime minister was abolished; the Northern Ireland parliament at Stormont was dissolved.
 In their place, Westminster appointed a British MP, William Whitelaw, as Secretary of State for Northern Ireland.
 Significant policy decisions affecting Northern Ireland would be made in London and handed down by Orders in Council.
 The people of Northern Ireland would continue to be represented by their elected members of the British parliament but would no longer have their own assembly or executive government.
 In theory, Direct Rule was intended to be a temporary measure, initially for 12 months.
 It was imposed to stabilise and calm the political situation and provide solutions to end sectarian violence.
 In practice, however, Direct Rule in Northern Ireland lasted for 35 years.

 In Northern Ireland, responses to Direct Rule varied.
 A few Unionists welcomed the move but the majority considered it both unnecessary and dangerous.
 Supporters of Faulkner and the Unionist government felt betrayed, believing political autonomy had been snatched from their hands.
 For some, the imposition of Direct Rule was evidence that Republican paramilitaries had succeeded in making Northern Ireland impossible to govern.
 Many Unionists became paranoid about their future.
 Despite British assurances that Direct Rule was temporary and the political status of Northern Ireland would not change, many believed the Six Counties was in a state of political limbo.
 Future attempts to restore self-government would probably involve compromises to the Nationalists or a power-sharing government.
 Young Protestants, stirred by political rhetoric and propaganda, were driven into Loyalist groups.
 The Ulster Defence Association (UDA), a paramilitary organisation formed in 1971 to defend Loyalists from Republican violence, grew markedly in this environment of political instability.